numba/numba-examples/README.md

 The top-level keys are:

   * `name`: A short name for the example.
 Used in plot titles, page titles, etc.  Keep it short.
-  * `description`: A multiline description of the example.
-This is put at the top of the example page.
+  * `description`: A Markdown description of the example.
+This can be multiple lines and is put at the top of the example page.
   * `input_generator`: Python function to call to generate input data.
 Format is `filename:function_name`.
   * `validator`: Python function to verify that output is correct.
 (You don't want to benchmark a function that gives wrong answers!)
   * `implementations`: A list of implementations to test.
 Being able to compare multiple implementations is important to see whether Numba is providing any benefit.
 Different implementations also have different scaling characteristics, which is helpful to compare.